ESGF/esgf-ansible/sample_docs/_sources/setup/setup.rst.txt

 Setup
 =====

+These steps describe how to setup the control machine.
+SSH access to the managed machine(s) is the responsibility of the user.

 1. Clone the esgf-ansible repo at the current version, for example version 4.0.0 ::

     git clone --branch v4.0.0 https://github.com/ESGF/esgf-ansible.git && cd esgf-ansible